-Experience the adventure of seeing animals that you’ve only previously heard about in books or seen on the television; from the land to the sea and skies, South Africa is teeming with wildlife and if you have a bucket list, then a trip to this beautiful country for a safari should be on it.
+Experience the adventure of seeing animals that you’ve only previously heard about in books or seen on the television or behind bars in the zoo; from the land to the sea and skies, South Africa is teeming with wildlife and if you have a bucket list, then a trip to this beautiful country for a safari should be on it.

 The Big Five was a phrase originally used by hunters to indicate the big game animals – lion, buffalo, rhinoceros, elephant and leopard – and most people try to tick these mammals off their must-see list.

 However, the catalogue of fantastic species you can see is frankly exhaustive.
 Prepare to be awed by wildlife such as zebra, crocodile, giraffe, hippopotamus, cheetah, hyena, wildebeest, aardvark, wild dog, otter, leatherback turtle and baboon.

 You never know what you might witness just around the corner on safari in South Africa.
 The Lakeside Lodge, set in Entabeni wildlife reserve, is a great place to see these majestic animals.